 Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently.
 Level 3 instruments include private equity and corporate debt securities.
-As observable prices are not available for these securities, the Fund has used valuation techniques to derive the fair value.
+As observable prices are not available for these securities, the Portfolio Manager has used valuation techniques to derive the fair value.

-Level 3 valuations are reviewed on a weekly basis by the Fund's valuation committee who report to the Board of Directors on a monthly basis.
+Level 3 valuations are reviewed on a weekly basis by the Portfolio Manager's valuation committee.
 The committee considers the appropriateness of the valuation model inputs, as well as the valuation result using various valuation methods and techniques generally recognised as standard within the industry.
 In selecting the most appropriate valuation model the committee performs back testing and considers which model's results have historically aligned most closely to actual market transactions.

-During the years ended March 31, 2017 and 2016 no investments were transferred between the different levels in the fair value hierarchy.
+During the years ended March 31, 2020 and 2019 no investments were transferred between the different levels in the fair value hierarchy.